CalebEWheeler/go-project-v2/README.md

 SETUP:

-1. Start by logging into MySQL in the terminal and type this Query to create a database for the project.
-'CREATE DATABASE IF NOT EXISTS database_name' replace "database_name" with whatever you would like to name your database for the application.

-2. Next create a new directory named 'config' and inside of that directory create a new file named 'config.go'
+1. In the root of the project, create a new directory named 'config' and inside of that directory create a new file named 'config.go'

-3. Paste the lines 16-20 into 'config.go' and replace these values in the string returned in MySQLConnectCred()
+2. Paste the lines 16-20 into 'config.go' and replace the values 'username' and 'password' in the declared const ()

   package config